daniel-keogh/graph-theory/OVERVIEW.md

 - [Regular Expression Matching Can Be Simple And Fast - Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html) - Provides a good explanation of Thompon's construction and it's advantages over the real-world regex implementations built into many programming languages, including Python.
 The site also provides further information on DFAs and NFAs.

-- [Computerphile - Reverse Polish Notation and The Stack](https://www.youtube.com/watch?v=7ha78yWRDlE) - Provides a good explanation of Reverse Polish Notation and why it is useful in computation.
+- [Reverse Polish Notation and The Stack - Computerphile](https://www.youtube.com/watch?v=7ha78yWRDlE) - Provides a good explanation of Reverse Polish Notation and why it is useful in computation.

-- [Wikipedia - Reverse Polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation) - Explanation of Reverse Polish Notation.
+- [Reverse Polish notation- Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation) - Summary of Reverse Polish Notation.

+- [Regular expression - Wikipedia](https://en.wikipedia.org/wiki/Regular_expression) - Wiki article which provides a good explanation of regular expressions, their applications, and syntax.

 ### Further Materials